Helther/Trigonometrix/README.md

 were calculated for linear approximation to boost accuracy.
 The other implementation uses MiniMax Polynomial Approximations generated for different degrees of accuracy.
 The more accurate the longer it takes to compute.
 There is an option to set the desired accuracy at compile-time.
+There are also fast implementations using FMA instruction set to speed up polynom computation and reduce rounding error.

 Tangent, and arc-functions aren't suited as well as periodic sine/cosine for straight minimax polynomial approximation, so they provide an option for fast/slow versions.